-- Utilize a benefit criterion

-- Assume V is the views we have chosen so far

-- Let v be a candidate view not in V

-- Benefit(v) = cost of answering queries using V cost of answering queries using V U {v}

-- Measures the reduction in query answering cost if this view is materialized

-- Benefit(v) ≥ 0

-- Greedy algorithm

-- At each step, pick the view that has the maximum benefit

-- Re-compute benefits of remaining views

-- Update B=B-sizeof(v)

-- Remove views that do not fit in new B

-- Stop if no more space available or no view fits in the remaining space
+- Employ a benefit criterion to evaluate and compare the potential advantages of different views.
+Select the one with the highest benefit at each step. - Assume V represents the set of views that have been selected thus far, reflecting the current state. - Let v be a candidate view under consideration, which is not currently included in set V. - Benefit(v) = cost of answering queries using V cost of answering queries using V U {v} - Assesses the reduction in the cost associated with answering queries if the candidate view, v, is materialized - The utilization of view v may potentially result in a decrease in the cost of certain queries, although it is also possible that no cost reduction would occur. - Benefit(v) ≥ 0 - Simple Greedy algorithm: - At each iteration, select the view that offers the highest benefit among the available options. - Re-compute benefits of remaining views - Update space budget B, set B=B-sizeof(v) - Remove views that do not fit in new budget B - Stop if no more space available or no view fits in the remaining space or remaining views provide no benefit (query cost reduction)